Contract Packaging

 Aluminum

-Aluminum is an element and non-ferrous metal, known to be leak resistant, corrosion resistant and good retainer of both cold and heat.
-In packaging, it is mostly used to make aluminum foil, cans and containers.
+Aluminum is an element and a non-ferrous metal, celebrated for its leak resistance, corrosion resistance, and excellent ability to retain both cold and heat.
+In packaging, it is primarily used to create aluminum foil, cans, and containers.

 Aluminum Foil